Sequential Adversarial Anomaly Detection for One-Class Event Data: Adversarial sequence generator

-There are two major differences our model from the vanilla version of RNNs: (1) the outputs are sampled from hidden states rather than obtained by deterministic transformations (as in the vanilla version); randomly sampling will allow the learner to explore the events' space; (2) the sampled time point will be fed back to the RNN.
+Function $\psi_2: \mathbb{R}^{p + d + 1} \rightarrow \mathbb{R}^{p}$ is an extended LSTM cell and function $\psi_1: \mathbb{R}^p \rightarrow \mathbb{R}^{(d+1)^2 + d + 1}$ can be any nonlinear mappings.
+There are two significant differences from the vanilla version of RNNs: (1) the outputs are sampled from hidden states rather than obtained by deterministic transformations (as in the vanilla version); randomly sampling will allow the learner to explore the events' space; (2) the sampled time point will be fed back to the RNN.
+We note that the model architecture for $\psi_1$ may be problem-specific.
+For example, $\psi_1$ can be represented by convolution neural network (CNN) \cite{lecun1995convolutional} if the high dimensional marks are images and can be represented by LSTM or \emph{Bidirectional Encoder Representations from Transformers (BERT)} \cite{DevlinCLT19} if the marks are text.
+In this paper, because the mark is three-dimensional, we use a fully-connected neural network to represent $\psi_1$, which achieves significantly better performance than baselines.
+The set of all trainable parameters in $\psi_1, \psi_2$ are denoted by $\varphi \in \mathcal{G}$.

-We learns the parameters of the adversarial detector in an off-line fashion, by performing alternating minimization between optimizing the generator $G_z(\varphi)$ and optimizing the anomaly discriminator $\ell(\theta)$, using stochastic gradient descent (which better suits training on large datasets).
+We learn the adversarial detector's parameters in an off-line fashion by performing alternating minimization between optimizing the generator $G_z(\varphi)$ and optimizing the anomaly discriminator $\ell(\theta)$, using stochastic gradient descent.
 Let $M_0$ be the number of iterations, and $M_1$ be the number of steps to apply to the discriminator.
 Let $n', n'' < n$ be the number of generated adversarial sequences and the number of training sequences in a mini-batch, respectively.
+We follow the convention of choosing mini batch size in stochastic optimization algorithm \cite{li2014efficient}, and only require to use the same value for both $n'$ and $n''$.
+There is a clear trade-off between the model generalization and the estimation accuracy.
+Large $n'$ and $n''$ tend to converge to sharp minimizers of the training and testing functions, which lead to poorer generalization.
+In contrast, small $n'$ and $n''$ consistently converge to flat minimizers due to the inherent noise in the gradient estimation.
+We also note that large $n'$ and $n''$ may cause the training to be computationally expensive.
 The learning process is summarized in Algorithm~\ref{algo:learning}.

-\section{Numerical Experiments}
+\section{Numerical experiments}